Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Modelling/README.md

 tempAvg = 33 $\degree C$ (a reference temperature defined in the input database for "airReal" - based on https://www.climatestotravel.com/climate/tanzania).
 This will return the amount of time it takes for a cotton jacket wrapped around the full scale tank to fully dry out (taking dt = 30 minutes).

+## Notes & Comments

+- When starting up the code run the "setup", "core modelling" and "input database" sections.
+If possible try and avoid running the entire "Tests & Results" section as the high run time (particularly for the water temperature against air property heat map) can slow down any analysis quite drastically.